Thailand at a crossroads following king's death, PM says

-BANGKOK Thailand is at a crossroads following the death of revered King Bhumibol Adulyadej, Prime Minister Prayuth Chan-ocha said on Friday, urging Thais to stick together and become a "leading country".
+BANGKOK (Reuters) - Thailand is at a crossroads following the death of revered King Bhumibol Adulyadej, Prime Minister Prayuth Chan-ocha said on Friday, urging Thais to stick together and become a "leading country".

 King Bhumibol, 88, died on Oct.
 13 at a Bangkok hospital.
 Many public events in the country have been canceled and most people are wearing black after the military-led government declared a year of mourning.